 Quadcopter Maintaining Tips

-- How to repair RX (radio receiver) antennas – it’s pretty common to damage RX antennas, and it’s easier than you think to fix/replace them
+- How to repair RX (radio receiver) antennas – don’t panic when you damage your RX antennas, fixing/replacing them is easier than you think

-- How to remove stripped aluminium screws – aluminium screws are soft and often stripped and become impossible to remove, here I will show you how I tackle it
+- How to remove stripped aluminium screws – aluminium screws can strip and become impossible to remove, here I will show you how I tackle that

 Quadcopter Flying Tips